 Basenji mixes, like all breeds, should be trained and socialized with people and animals from an early age.
 Dogs that are not exposed to different situations, people, and experiences can become timid adults.

 Basenjis are very intelligent but difficult to train.
 They are often stubborn and resist learning new commands.
-Even after learning them, they may take their time thinking about whether to obey and it’s anyone’s guess what they will decide.
+Even after learning commands, they may take their time deciding whether to obey, and it is anyone’s guess what they will decide.
 Harsh training methods do not work; they only reinforce the dog’s resistance.
 The best approach is one using positive reinforcements such as praise, a favorite toy, or small food treats.
-It also helps to keep the training interesting as the dog may just ignore you when they get bored.
+It also helps to keep the training interesting, as the dog may just ignore you when they get bored.

 Basenjis have strong instincts to chase prey and are ingenious about escaping from fenced enclosures.
 They can climb chain link fences and fit through small spaces.
 It’s best always to keep them on a leash and supervised when you let them outdoors, and put careful thought and effort into how to fence your yard to contain such a clever dog.